ibalampanis/ai-ethics/guide.md

 AI developers should prioritize the resilience and continuity of AI systems, ensuring they can adapt to unforeseen circumstances, disruptions, or adversarial attacks.
 This involves implementing robust fail-safe mechanisms, redundancy measures, and contingency plans to minimize the risk of system failure or exploitation.
 Additionally, developers should strive to ensure the continuous availability and functionality of AI systems, especially in critical applications such as healthcare, transportation, and emergency response.
 By prioritizing resilience and continuity, developers can enhance the reliability, safety, and effectiveness of AI technologies, ultimately contributing to greater trust and confidence in their deployment.

 ## References
+1. BBC (2023).
+"Elon Musk among experts urging a halt to AI training".
-1. Doe, J. (2020).
+2. Doe, J. (2020).
 "Ethical Considerations in AI Development." *Journal of AI Ethics*, 12(3), 45-67.
-2. Smith, A. (2019).
-"Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
 3. Green, L. (2021).
 "Addressing Job Displacement in the Age of AI." *Workplace Futures*, 17(1), 78-91.
+4. Li, F., Ruijs, N., & Lu, Y. (2022).
+Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
-4. Maria Luciana Axente and Ilana Golbin(2022).
+5. Maria Luciana Axente and Ilana Golbin(2022).
 "Ten principles for ethical AI".
-5. Spair, R. (2023).
-"The Ethics of AI Surveillance: Balancing Security and Privacy".
 6. Pallardy, C (2023).
 "The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.
 7. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
-8. UNESCO.
-(2023).
-"Recommendation on the Ethics of Artificial Intelligence: key facts"
-9. Staff, C. (2024).
-AI Ethics: What It Is and Why It Matters.
-10. Li, F., Ruijs, N., & Lu, Y. (2022).
-Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
-11. Schneble, C.O., Elger, B.S. and Shaw, D.M.
+8. Schneble, C.O., Elger, B.S. and Shaw, D.M.
 (2020).
 Google’s Project Nightingale highlights the necessity of data science ethics review.
-12. Sinha, D. (2021).
+9. Sinha, D. (2021).
 Top 5 Most Controversial Scandals in AI and Big Data."
+10. Smith, A. (2019).
+"Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
+11. Spair, R. (2023).
+"The Ethics of AI Surveillance: Balancing Security and Privacy".
+12. Staff, C. (2024).
+AI Ethics: What It Is and Why It Matters.
+13. UNESCO.
+(2023).
+"Recommendation on the Ethics of Artificial Intelligence: key facts"